 How Sony ‘Cashed In’ on a Wedding Video

-When Jill and Kevin uploaded their wedding ceremony video to YouTube, never would they have imagined that their dance routine would go on to become one of the most popular videos on the web grossing over 51 million hits.
+When a couple uploaded their wedding ceremony video to YouTube, never would they have imagined that their dance routine would go on to become one of the most popular videos on the web grossing over 51 million hits.

 There was a small problem though.
-The background music (Forever by Chris Brown) that was used in the wedding video was copyrighted to Sony Music and therefore Sony had an option early on to get that video removed from the YouTube website.
+The background music that was used in the wedding video was copyrighted to Sony Music and therefore Sony had an option early on to get that video removed from the YouTube website.

-This interesting case was revealed by YouTube’s Margaret Stewart at TED.
+This interesting case was revealed by YouTube’s Margaret Stewart at a TED event.

 Also see: Find Similar Songs and Music Artists